Difference between Active & Passive Solar Systems

 Pros Cons

-Clean, good for the environment, and reduces your carbon footprint.
-Passive solar is less efficient than active solar technology.
+Clean, good for the environment Passive solar is less efficient than active solar technology.

 It can reduce your utility bills and does not require any external power supply.
 It is unlikely to eliminate your heating bills but still helps to reduce them.